Jessica Utts

-Jessica Utts (born 1952) is a parapsychologist and statistics professor at the University of California, Irvine.
+Jessica Utts (born 1952) is a statistics professor at the University of California, Irvine and a parapsychologist.
 She is known for her textbooks on statistics and her investigation into remote viewing.

 Statistics education

 In 2003, Utts published an article in American Statistician, a journal published by the American Statistical Association, calling for significant changes to collegiate level statistics education.
 In the article she argued that curricula do a fine job of covering the mathematical side of statistics, but do a poor job of teaching students the skills necessary to properly interpret statistical results in scientific studies.
 The argument continues that common errors found in news articles, such as the common misinterpretation that correlative studies show causation, would be reduced if there were significant changes made to standard statistics courses.

 In 2016, Utts served as the 111th president of the American Statistical Association.

 She is a Fellow of the American Statistical Association, and also a Fellow of the Institute of Mathematical Statistics.
+In 2009 Utts was recipient of the American Statistical Association's Founders Award.

 Investigation of remote viewing

 In 1995, the American Institutes for Research (AIR) appointed a panel consisting primarily of Utts and Ray Hyman to evaluate a project investigating remote viewing for espionage applications, the Stargate Project, which was funded by the Central Intelligence Agency and Defense Intelligence Agency, and carried out initially by Stanford Research Institute and subsequently by SAIC.

 A report by Utts claimed the results were evidence of psychic functioning, however Hyman in his report argued Utts' conclusion that ESP had been proven to exist, especially precognition, was premature and the findings had not been independently replicated.
 According to Hyman "the overwhelming amount of data generated by the viewers is vague, general, and way off target.
 The few apparent hits are just what we would expect if nothing other than reasonable guessing and subjective validation are operating."
 Funding for the project was stopped after these reports were issued.
 Jessica Utts also co-authored papers with the parapsychologist Edwin May, who took over Stargate in 1985.
-The psychologist David Marks noted that as Utts has published papers with May "she was not independent of the research team.
+The psychologist David Marks noted that because Utts had published papers with May "she was not independent of the research team.
 Her appointment to the review panel is puzzling; an evaluation is likely to be less than partial when an evaluator is not independent of the program under investigation."

+The Stargate Project was terminated in 1995 with the conclusion that it was never useful in any intelligence operation.
+The information was vague and included a lot of irrelevant and erroneous data.
+There was also reason to suspect that the research managers had adjusted their project reports to fit the known background cues.

 Utts is on the executive board of the International Remote Viewing Association (IRVA).